0x2E757/Pateo/README.md

 ### Global form and useSubscribable

 Forms can also exist outside of component rendered by, being "global".
-For example it can be useful if we want form values to persist between form components remounting.
+For example it can be useful if we want form values to persist between form component remounting.
 In that case we create forms same as wrappers.

 Create `forms.ts`:
 ```typescript